NanceCA/liri-node-app/README.md

 The following application leverages a variety of APIs to bring the user information on a songs, concerts and movies.

-The app deploys in the Node.js environment and works using the command prompt and /or the PowerShell or similar items.
+The app deploys in the Node.js environment.
+Output is viewed on the command prompt/ command line/ PowerShell etc.,

 ## Running the Application